BrendanWhittemore/Pretty-Calculator/README.md

-# Pretty-Calculator
+# Pretty Calculator

-Project exploring complex GUIs within Java with a simple calculator
+This project exploring complex GUIs within Java with a simple calculator.